philippalbert/sql-testing/README.md

 # SQL Testing

-The goal of this project is to simplify SQL testing.
+The goal of this project is to simplify SQL testing in a project setting where SQL and Python is used.

 ## Motivation